as-ideas/headliner/README.md

 [![PyPI Version](https://img.shields.io/pypi/v/headliner)](https://pypi.org/project/headliner/)
 [![License](https://img.shields.io/badge/License-MIT-blue.svg)](https://github.com/as-ideas/headliner/blob/master/LICENSE)

-The goal of this project is to generate headlines from news articles.
+Headliner is a sequence modeling library that eases the training and **in particular, the deployment of custom sequence models** for both researchers and developers.
+You can very easily deploy your models in a few lines of code.
+It was originally built for our own research to generate headlines from news articles.
+That's why we chose the name, Headliner.

+## 🧮 Internals
-In particular, we use sequence-to-sequence (seq2seq) under the hood, an encoder-decoder framework.
+We use sequence-to-sequence (seq2seq) under the hood, an encoder-decoder framework.
 We provide a very simple interface to train and deploy seq2seq models.
 Although this library was created internally to generate headlines, you can also use it for other tasks like machine translations,